 Registration

 Registration is open to graduate students and PIs of the iPoLS nodes and the local Munich research community.
-It will open by the end of February.

 Registration fee: € 200